forward3d/resque_to_cloudwatch/README.md

 # resque_to_cloudwatch

-This is a gem containing a daemon for submitting Resque queue lengths to AWS Cloudwatch.
-In addition, it can submit this metric to Graphite.
+This is a gem containing a daemon for submitting Resque queue lengths and the number of Resque workers currently working to AWS Cloudwatch.
+In addition, it can (optionally) submit this metric to Graphite.

 ## Usage